 “I can connect to the work of others using computing practices and concepts.”

-- An 8th grade student creates a Scratch Studio and then "interviews" other Scratchers to "hire" them to make a Scratch project with the goal of animating a comic book that she designed and wrote.
+- An eighth grade student creates a Scratch Studio and then 'interviews' other Scratchers to 'hire' them to make a Scratch project with the goal of animating a comic book that she designed and wrote.

-- 10th grader Stephanie utilized an interactive map showing average temperature by year in a website that she created to discuss the impacts of humans on the environment.
+- Tenth grader Stephanie utilized an interactive map showing average temperature by year in a website that she created to discuss the impacts of humans on the environment.